JPixelByte/word_master/README.md

 [Play it now!](https://your-live-url-when-ready.com) *(coming soon or already live!)*

 Instructions: ## How to Play
+There is a question mark icon upper left to access the instruction modal.

 You have a 6 × 5 matrix grid, with six different words in total, each containing five letters.
 Use the Virtual Keyboard to enter your guesses.
 The '⌦' key acts as enter on mobile devices.